← All posts

 Loop Habit Tracker is Android-only.
 If you're on iPhone and looking for a Loop alternative, here's what works and why Notch is a strong fit for milestone goals.

-Loop Habit Tracker has a loyal following for good reason: it’s open source, free, and one of the cleanest habit trackers available.
-If you’ve used Loop on Android and switched to iPhone, or if you found Loop in an article and tried to download it, you’ve already discovered the problem.
+Loop Habit Tracker has a loyal following for good reason: it is open source, free, and one of the cleanest habit trackers available.
+If you have used Loop on Android and switched to iPhone, or if you found Loop in an article and tried to download it, you have already discovered the problem.
 Loop is Android-only.
-It isn’t available on the App Store.
+It is not available on the App Store.

 This post covers what Loop does, why iPhone users look for alternatives, and which iPhone apps solve the same problem.